Long-term goals aren’t easy to achieve. But why?

 One idea that I’ve found works well is to write down your goals on a whiteboard where you can’t help but see them.
 But that’s not for everybody.

 The point is that you need to find a way to see your long-term goals in the context of all your other goals (namely, your short-term goals).
-If only your short-term, urgent goals are displayed for you to see, you’ll tend to focus on those instead of kicking butt on your long-term goals.

 Don’t bury your long-term goals.
 They’re important too!